canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

 The ``kill-timeout`` option has a default of 10 minutes and doesn't need to be included if your test will complete in that time frame.

+By wrapping commands with comments in the form of
+``# [docs:example-wrapping-command]`` and ``# [docs-example-wrapping-command-end]``,
-Using wrapping comments with syntax ``# [docs:example-wrapping-command]`` we can include the exact commands from ``task.yaml`` in the tutorial file.
+we can include the exact commands from ``task.yaml`` in the tutorial file.

 Create the tutorial file
 ------------------------

 Now we have everything we need to create the tutorial file itself.
+`ReStructuredText (.rst)`_ is used for the tutorial file format; `MyST-Markdown`_ can also be used.

-In ``spread_test_example/tests/example_tutorial``, create the file ``example_tutorial.rst`` and add a title:
+In ``spread_test_example/tests/example_tutorial``, create a text file named ``example_tutorial.rst``.
+To add a title for your tutorial, copy the block below to this file.

 .. code-block:: rst

     Demonstrate Spread tests capabilities with a "Hello, world" script
     ==================================================================

-In this file, we can use ``literalinclude`` directives to feed the spread test materials directly into our tutorial.
-This way, we guarantee that the spread test is testing the exact commands that appear in the tutorial.
+In this file, we can use Sphinx's ``literalinclude`` directives to feed the Spread test materials directly into our tutorial.
+This way, we guarantee that the Spread test is testing the exact commands that appear in the tutorial.

 Let's start with the bash script.
 In the mock tutorial, we want the the reader to create the file themselves, so let's use that language in ``example_tutorial.rst``